Phoenix DUI Defense Lawyer

 Not only alcohol causes impaired driving.
 Prescription and over-the-counter drugs can be just as dangerous, as can illegal drugs.
 Although still illegal for recreational use in Arizona, more liberal attitudes toward marijuana use has resulted in more people driving while high.
 This can be tricky, because traces of marijuana may show up in your urine weeks after you’ve smoked the drug.

-A skilled DUI defense attorney with a detailed understanding of the law can have a positive effect on the outcome of your case.
+A skilled Phoenix DUI defense lawyer with a detailed understanding of Arizona DUI law can have a positive effect on the outcome of your case.
 Defenses are available, and your choice of attorney can make a big difference in the outcome of your case.
-A very good Phoenix DUI attorney can often reduce the negative impact of an Arizona DUI or DWI charge, and maybe even have it dismissed altogether.
+A very good Phoenix DUI lawyer can often reduce the negative impact of an Arizona DUI or DWI charge, and maybe even have it dismissed altogether.
 These are some of the many possible defenses your Phoenix DUI lawyer may raise:

 - The police pulled you over without probable cause.